How do you complete a 30 day minimalist challenge?

 Once you have an idea of the areas in your home you’ll declutter, you can start making a list of ideas of things you can get rid of.

 This will help you come up with items to throw out each day, allowing you to quickly work through your minimalist challenge each day of the week.

 4. Pick a room each day.

-Another simple way to work your way through the simple challenge is to designate a room to declutter for each day of the week.
+Another simple way to work your way through the minimalist 30 day challenge is to designate a room to declutter for each day of the week.

 Working through a different room each day will give you a chance to declutter your entire home throughout the month in bite-sized bits.

 As with any challenge, having some sort of accountability is essential.

 This will help you stay the course and stick through the tough times.

 There are a variety of ways you can stay accountable in your minimalist challenge:

 - Join a social media group in which other people are participating in the minimalism challenge.